Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 * Method: POST
 * Request data: `{}`
 * Response data: `{}`

-### Password Policy

-* Minimum characters: 8
-* No common passwords, no user name as password, no numeric only passwords

 ### Prefix
 The prefix resource controls all prefixes of the user.